httptoolkit/mockipfs/README.md

   );
   ```

+Note that as this is a universal library (it works in Node.js & browsers) this code does reference some Node.js modules & globals in a couple of places.
+If you're using MockIPFS from inside a browser, this needs to be handled by your bundler.
+In many bundlers this will be handled automatically, but if it's not you may need to enable node polyfills for this.
+In Webpack that usually means enabling [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin), or in ESBuild you'll want the [`@esbuild-plugins/node-modules-polyfill`](https://www.npmjs.com/package/@esbuild-plugins/node-modules-polyfill) and [`@esbuild-plugins/node-globals-polyfill`](https://www.npmjs.com/package/@esbuild-plugins/node-globals-polyfill) plugins.

 ### Mocking IPFS interactions

 MockIPFS provides an API that defines rules for interactions with the IPFS node.
 For example, you can: